 You can continue to pursue the Geography subject at a greater depth at the 'A' Level.
-Students seeking admission to junior colleges (JCs) will need to include the Combined Humanities grade for their L1R5 aggregate computation.
-To pursue a polytechnic diploma, the Combined Humanities grade counts as one of the relevant subjects in computing the L1R4 aggregate.
+Students seeking admission to junior colleges (JCs) will need to include the Combined Humanities grade for their L1R4 aggregate computation.
+To pursue a polytechnic diploma, the Combined Humanities grade may count as a subject in computing the ELR2B2 aggregate.